jellydn/grpc-demo-monorepo/README.md

 ### How does gPRC Work?

-Thank you for the excellent image from [bytebytego](https://blog.bytebytego.com).
+Thank you for the image from [bytebytego](https://blog.bytebytego.com).

 ![grpc](grpc.jpeg)